UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/DevelopmentKits/DevelopmentsKits.md

 ---

+## Appilcation Development Tools (ADT)

+- Android developers use an ADT that includes:
+  - Android Platform-tools
+  - Android SDK Tools
+  - Eclipse + ADT plug-in

+---

 ## Average SDKs in Mobile Apps

 ![](https://assets-global.website-files.com/5ee715da7b6fbc3bf68c6bfe/61e005f615a0214b8a8470d9_how-social-sdks-revolutionize-app-development-for-software-teams-1.jpg)

 ---

-## SDK, is safe?
+## SDK - Malicious Code?
 **Mintegratal SDK**

-- tap an ad
+- tap an advertisment
 - SDK hijacks the click referral process,
-- making it appear to the underlying iOS operating
+- making it appear to the underlying iOS OS that the user clicked on one of its ads.
-- system that the user clicked on one of its ads, instead of a competitor's, effectively robbing revenue from other SDKs and advertising networks.
+- effectively robbing revenue from other SDKs and advertising networks.

 ![bg right:50% 100%](https://www.zdnet.com/a/img/resize/441b5d42569a00aad5979f3e5a60477a6c22799a/2020/08/24/b6e74a91-0d9d-465c-95b0-180c0ed07589/mintegral-sdk.png?auto=webp&width=1280)